ChinmayVD-9482/Practice/README.md

 # Practice
-Learning the usage of Git and GitHub
+Learning the usage of Git and GitHub.
 Started learning this for data analytics purpose.